DemokratieInBewegung/plenum/README.md

 ## License

-This released under AGPL-3.0 .
+This is released under AGPL-3.0.
 See the LICENSE-file for the full text.